christinaheinze/backShift/vignettes/README.md

-Example for running [backShift](http://arxiv.org/abs/1506.02494), an algorithm to estimate the connectivity matrix of a directed (possibly cyclic) graph with hidden variables.
+This is an example for how to run [backShift](http://arxiv.org/abs/1506.02494), an algorithm to estimate the connectivity matrix of a directed (possibly cyclic) graph with hidden variables.
 The underlying system is required to be linear and we assume that observations under different shift interventions are available.

+In this example, we simulate a data set with the function `simulateInterventions()` provided in this package.

 ## Options

 ### Preliminaries

+First, we load the `backShift` package as well as the packages `ggplot2` and `fields` which are needed to visualize the results.
+Additionally, we set the random seed for reproducability.

 ```r